The Odyssey (roller coaster): Opening and Jubilee celebrations

-In the year of Elizabeth II's Golden Jubilee, 2002, it was opened and ridden on by Prince Edward, Duke of Kent.
+In the year of Elizabeth II's Golden Jubilee, 2002, it was opened and ridden by Prince Edward, Duke of Kent.
 It was initially sponsored by the chocolate bar Kit Kat, but this association has now ceased.

 On 2 June 2022, it was made free-to-ride for all of Fantasy Island's visitors as a one-off in honour of the Platinum Jubilee of Elizabeth II.

 Modifications

 During the 2003 season the restraint design was modified, due to complaints from several riders of "nipple burn", the restraints were changed at a cost of about £60,000.

 In September 2005 the trains were returned to Vekoma factories after a major breakdown in the form of a restraint connector snapping occurred.
 All the restraints were equipped with toughened steel and, presumably in an attempt to increase the smoothness the wheels were also tightened, this was thought to be the reason for a rollback on the first test run (due to the increased friction), however it is said to be a one-off occurrence.

 The ride received a new colour scheme & station in February 2016, with yellow track and grey supports.